 The Global Soil Partnership (GSP) is a global mechanism established in 2012 to position soils in the Global Agenda and to promote sustainable soil management.
-The Partnership, hosted by FAO, works to improve soil governanc towards food security, climate change adaptation and mitigation, and sustainable development for all.
+The Partnership, hosted by FAO, works to improve soil governance towards food security, climate change adaptation and mitigation, and sustainable development for all.

 ■ Global Soil Partnership